-Fallen officers: 52 shot dead this year
+Fallen officers: 64 shot dead this year

 - The number exceeds the total for all of 2015

-(CNN)The killing of two Iowa police officers Wednesday brought the number of US and Puerto Rican law enforcement officers shot to death this year to at least 52 -- well ahead of last year's 12-month total, according to the National Law Enforcement Officers Memorial Fund.
+(CNN)At least 64 law enforcement officers have been shot and killed this year -- well ahead of last year's 12-month total, according to the National Law Enforcement Officers Memorial Fund.

-The most recent shootings, in the Des Moines area, appear to be ambush killings, authorities said.
-Urbandale police Officer Justin Martin and Des Moines police Sgt.
-Anthony "Tony" Beminio were shot on November 2 while they sat in squad vehicles at intersections roughly 2 miles apart, authorities said.
-A suspect has been taken into custody.
+The most recent shootings happened in Americus, Georgia.
+An officer from Georgia Southwestern State University and a city officer were fatally shot as they checked a report of a domestic dispute at an apartment complex near the school, police said.

 The 2016 shootings have spanned the nation, from California to Massachusetts, and they've exceeded the number of firearms-related police deaths in all of 2015.
 According to the fund, firearms were responsible for 41 of 123 officer fatalities in 2015.